nuxt/docs/en/api/configuration-modern.md

 **Info:** you can use the command `nuxt build --modern=[type]` or `nuxt build -m=[type]` to build modern bundles.

-> Please refer [Phillip Walton's excellent post](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) for more knowledge of modern build
+> Please refer [Phillip Walton's excellent post](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) for more knowledge regarding modern builds.